julien6387/supvisors/docs/event_interface.rst

 Filtering the messages is performed by adding headers to the path of the URI.
 To receive all messages, just add ``all`` to the path of the URI.

-For example, the following command:`Python` instructions configure the |websockets| client so as to receive only the *Supvisors Status* and *Process Status* events:
+For example, the following :command:`Python` instructions configure the |websockets| client so as to receive only the *Supvisors Status* and *Process Status* events:

 .. code-block:: python